lakshmi-ramesh2/Seattle-AirBnB-Crisp-DM/README.md

 An HTML version of the notebook is also available for reference.

+Lastly, the seattle folder contains the dataset from Kaggle (https://www.kaggle.com/airbnb/seattle).
+It contains 3 files:
+- calendar.csv: calendar availability of listings and price
+- listings.csv: information about all the available listings
+- reviews.csv: listing reviews by users

 ## Summary of Results<a name="results"></a>

 The key findings from the analysis are summarized below: